-The \$2 million (10 percent) increase in owned, leased, corporate housing, and other revenue net of direct expenses was primarily attributable to \$6 million of net stronger results at some owned and leased properties due to higher RevPAR and property-level margins and \$2 million of higher corporate housing and other revenue net of direct expenses, partially offset by \$6 million of lower hotel agreement termination fees.
+The \$34 million (69 percent) increase in owned, leased, corporate housing, and other revenue net of direct expenses was primarily attributable to \$16 million of net stronger results at some owned and leased properties (particularly our leased properties in Japan and London) due to higher property-level margins, \$9 million of higher branding fees, \$6 million of higher hotel agreement termination fees, and \$2 million of lower corporate housing expenses, net of corporate housing revenue due to the sale of our ExecuStay corporate housing business in the 2012 second quarter.
+Our leased property in Japan experienced particularly strong demand in the 2012 second quarter, benefiting from favorable comparisons with 2011 as a result of very weak demand due to the earthquake and tsunami as well as a \$2 million business interruption payment received in the 2012 second quarter from a utility company.